 If you are interested in purchasing our products for your food service, grocery or retail business, please contact us email@example.com or give us a call at (604) 256-4663.
 Our products are available on a bulk packaged, wholesale basis for use in food service environments or in 500ml, sealed deli containers for use in grocery and retail.
 And of course, a portion of our products are distributed to local food banks across Metro Vancouver.
-Currently you can purchase our soups at 11 Metro Vancouver Walmart Stores, Meridian Farm Markets, Jarry’s Market in Ladner, Pomme Natural Market in Port Coquitlam, Famous Foods and at The Loop Cafe at UBC.
+Currently you can purchase our soups at 11 Metro Vancouver Walmart Stores, Meridian Farm Markets, Pomme Natural Market in Port Coquitlam, Stongs on Dunbar, Famous Foods and at University of British Columbia in Vancouver and Kelowna.

 Where are Goodly Foods products made?

 All of our products are made on site in Commissary Connect’s industrial kitchen located in Vancouver.
 This is a new facility that was built to the highest of standards with equipment and packaging materials that meet all regulatory guidelines.
 We are considered an anchor tenant at the commissary and have our own private cooking station.
 This site is also B.C.’s first Regional Food Hub.